Improve Your Top-Down Strategy with Internal Communication Guidelines

 2. Segment Your Audience

 Identify which kinds of updates should be sent to everyone, such as a message from the CEO, and which kinds need to be segmented by department, region, or team, such as a regional policy change.
-The more targeted messages are — so that information only goes to the employees that it concerns — the more effective communications will be.
+The more targeted messages are — so that information only goes to the employees that it concerns — the more effective internal business communications will be.

 3. Establish a Cadence